 Find the cheapest full coverage car insurance rates in Wisconsin for drivers of different ages below.

-- Cheapest for seniors, overall: Travelers, $86 per month.
+- Overall cheapest car insurance for seniors over 60: Travelers, $86 per month.

 - Cheapest for seniors at age 65: Travelers, $81 per month.